busstoptaktik/geodesy/ruminations/004-rumination.md

 ### Prologue

-As already outlined in the [readme](../README.md)-file and in rumination no. [000](./000-rumination.md), the primary aims for RG is to
+As already outlined in the [README](../README.md)-file and in rumination no. [000](./000-rumination.md), the primary aims for RG is to

-1. Support experiments for evolution of geodetic standards.
+1. Support experiments for the evolution of geodetic standards.
 2. Support development of geodetic transformations.
-3. Hence, provide easy access to a number of basic geodetic operations, not limited to coordinate operations.
+3. Hence, provide easy access to a number of basic geodetic operations, not limited to coordinate operations, and...
-4. Support experiments with data flow and alternative abstractions.
+4. ...support experiments with data flow and alternative abstractions.

+Essentially, the last two of these aims are means for realizing the first two.
+In other words, we have a set of two *goals*, and a set of two *means*, where the first ("provide easy access...") relates to the *scope* of RG, while the last ("support experiments...") relates to the *architecture*.

+In this rumination, I will concentrate on the *means*, and specifically on the *architecture* aspect ("aim #4") of the *means*.
+For the *scope* part, cf. rumination no. [002](./002-rumination.md), for coordinate operations, and the upcomming rumination no. [007](./007-rumination.md), for the more general geodetic operations.

-In this rumination, I will concentrate on the latter of these aims, which has been simmering since I introduced the [Plumbing for Pipelines](https://github.com/OSGeo/PROJ/pull/453) functionality in [PROJ](https://proj.org).
+The overall architecture of RG was outlined in rumination no. [000](./000-rumination.md).
+Below, I will go into more detail with the implementation aspect, which has been simmering since I introduced the [Plumbing for Pipelines](https://github.com/OSGeo/PROJ/pull/453) functionality in [PROJ](https://proj.org).

 During the work with Plumbing for Pipelines, it became clear that the PROJ internal dataflow badly needed an overhaul.
 But before I found the time to do this, [GDALbarn](https://gdalbarn.com/), the *GDAL Coordinate System Barn Raising* got funded.
-This had ground-shattering effects on the PROJ code base which, in less than a year, more than doubled in number of code lines, and grew additional functionality never before dreamt of.
+This had ground-shattering effects on the PROJ code base which, in less than a year, more than doubled in number of code lines, and grew additional functionality (and complexity) never before dreamt of.

 With all the fantastic effects of the realisation of GDALbarn also came the less desirable side effect, that experiments with the internals became much harder to carry out.
 Hence, the plan to build a much smaller system, with just enough functionality to do some rudimentary geodetic work, and consequently much more freedom to shuffle around the internals.
 This in the hope of reaching solutions that, come time and means, could serve as inspiration for architectural remodeling of PROJ.

 That's how Rust Geodesy (RG) was born.
-But first after a number of false starts, that contributed to the shaping of ideas, but never really took off.
+But first after a number of false starts, that contributed to the shaping of ideas, although they never really took off.
 All in all, the current incarnation of RG is the sixth in a series, after two attempts in C, two in C++, and one previous version in Rust, since essentially the RG architecture was redone from scratch after version 0.7.1.

 But let's take a look at some of the PROJ problems that has fueled the efforts for finding different solutions for RG.